aristanetworks/avd/ansible_collections/arista/avd/docs/semantic-versioning.md

     - All roles input variables follow SemVer.
 Any breaking changes will, at a minimum, be communicated with a deprecation notice for 6 months.

+!!! warning

+    - No Ansible modules, action plugins, filter plugins, test plugins, or vars plugins are covered by SemVer.

 ### eos_designs

 Inputs: